-As a result of the increase in the VOCA cap, many programs have now received an increase in VOCA funds.
+As a result of the increases in the VOCA cap over the last several years, many programs have received an increase in VOCA funds.
 Programs have:

 - Hired new advocates & increased wages to improve retention;

-- Hired forensic nurses:
+- Hired forensic nurses;

 - Served more trafficking survivors;

 - Opened satellite offices in rural areas;

-- Reached more children; and
+- Reached more children;

-- Started support groups for youth & elders.
+- Started support groups for youth & elders;

+- Provided transportation support and housing assistance to victims;

+- Offered therapy to survivors; and

+- Added text/chat counseling capabilities and other technological improvements.

-Responses from our 2018 Rape Crisis Center Survey on the impact of VOCA funds:
+Responses from our 2019 Rape Crisis Center Survey on the impact of VOCA funds: